GBBBAS/samples/pipelines/deploy/Spark-Single-Node-Notebook-AWS/README.md

 * run_conda_installer.sh: Tested on an x86 Environment.
 * For AWS access (e.g. S3) the required permissions available in the environment are required at runtime.

-After the installer completes, Jupyter notebook will be running on port 8080.
-Please check that this port is free or change the configuration in the installer if required.
+When the installation completes, a Jupyter notebook will be running on port 8080.
+Please check that this port is available or change the configuration in the installer if required.

 # Deploy and Running
 Run *run_in_docker.sh*.
 After the installer completes: